discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 ####PaW workflow exceptions:
 No feature content is copy edited or expects Decision Letter/Response or Digest.
-Therefore, for all feature content move on PaW from Content processor: Pre-edit file to Publisher: OK proof to author.
+Therefore, for all feature content move on PaW/ECS from Content processor: Pre-edit file to Publisher: OK proof to author.

 ## Copy editing